jenthebest/seconds-converter/README.md

 seconds-converter
 =================
-Convert seconds into days in the browser.
+Convert days to seconds in the browser.
 Exercise from Skillcrush 102

+<a href="http://htmlpreview.github.io/?https://github.com/jenthebest/seconds-converter/blob/master/index.html">Try it here</a>